igormironchik/qt-widgets-on-real-example/chapter02/view.md

 }; // class ViewPrivate
 ```

-In the data class I store current frame and a flag that current frame was resized.
+In the data class I store the current frame and a flag that current frame was resized.
 This is the main trick,
 draw() slot will be connected to video surface signal and will receive frames at maximum speed in the
-background, where we will just copy frame and set resized flag to false, and will trigger update
+background, where we will just copy frame and set resized flag to false, and will trigger an update
 of the widget.
-GUI part of the view will draw new frame when it can do it, so we will not have a
+GUI part of the view will draw a new frame when it can do it, so we will not have a
 long queue of frames to draw, we will quickly process this queue.
 Let's look.

 ```